 Dragon by Nuance (Android, iOS, macOS, Windows)

 In 1990, Dragon Dictate emerged as the first dictation software.
 Over three decades later, we have Dragon by Nuance, a leader in the industry and a distant cousin of that first iteration.
-With a variety of software packages and mobile apps for different use cases (e.g., legal, medical, law enforcement), Dragon can handle specialized industry vocabulary, and it comes with excellent features, such as the ability to transcribe text from an audio file you upload.
+With a variety of software packages and mobile apps for different use cases (e.g., legal, medical, law enforcement), Dragon can handle specialized industry vocabulary, and it comes with excellent features, such as the ability to transcribe text from an audio file you upload.Â

 For this test, I used Dragon Anywhere, Nuance's mobile app, as it's the only version—among otherwise expensive packages—available with a free trial.
 It includes lots of features not found in the others, like Words, which lets you add words that would be difficult to recognize and spell out.
 For example, in the script, the word "Litmus'" (with the possessive) gave every app trouble.
 To avoid this, I added it to Words, trained it a few times with my voice, and was then able to transcribe it accurately.

 Once you complete a dictation, you can email, share (e.g., Google Drive, Dropbox), open in Word, or save to Evernote.
-You can perform these actions manually or by voice command (e.g., "save to Evernote.")
-Once you name it, it automatically saves in Documents for later review or sharing.
+You can perform these actions manually or by voice command (e.g., "save to Evernote").
+Once you name it, it automatically saves in Documents for later review or sharing.Â

-Accuracy is good and improves with use, showing that you can definitely train your dragon.
+Accuracy is best-in-class and improves with use, showing that you can definitely train your dragon.
 It's a great choice if you're serious about dictation and plan to use it every day, but may be a bit too much if you're just using it occasionally.

 Best free mobile dictation software